mikelma/craftium/craftium-docs/environments.md

 <br>
 <br>

-In minetest, the time of day of the game is linked to the real clock time, where the day/night cycle lasts for 20 minutes by default (see this wiki [page](https://wiki.minetest.net/Time_of_day)).
+In Luanti, the time of day of the game is linked to the real clock time, where the day/night cycle lasts for 20 minutes by default (see this wiki [page](https://wiki.luanti.org/Time_of_day)).
 In this environment, the time of day is set according to the global timestep to maintain consistency and avoid relaying in "real" clock time while training RL agents.

 Additional information: